Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: The Space and the Lagrangian Gauss map

-represents the class defined above in $\pi_n(U/O)$ under the isomorphism induced by Bott periodicity. \end{proposition}
+represents the class defined above in $\pi_n(U/O)$ under the isomorphism induced by Bott-periodicity. \end{proposition}

-\begin{proof} Firstly, we note that the map $S^{n-1} \to \M_\infty$ has not been constructed as a based map.
-This we could have done, but it makes the construction more intricate, and at this point it makes no difference since the action of $\pi_1(BO)$ on higher homotopy groups is trivial since $BO$ is an (infinite) loop space (in fact so is $\M_\infty$ and hence there it does not matter either).
-The unbased nature of the map could also makes it slightly ambiguous which component of $\Z\times BO$ we land in.
-However, we defined $N_\infty$ to land in $\{0\}\times BO$ and the Maslov index for anything with a generating family is 0 so the adjoint also land in this component (only relevant when $n=1$).
-We are left with simply proving that the two maps from $S^{n-1}$ to $BO$ are freely homotopic.
+\begin{proof} First, we note that the map $S^{n-1} \to \M_\infty$ has not been constructed as a based map.
+We could have done this, but the construction would have been more intricate, and at this point it makes no difference since the action of $\pi_1(BO)$ on higher homotopy groups is trivial because $BO$ is an infinite loop space.
+The unbased nature of the map could also make it slightly ambiguous as to which component of $\Z\times BO$ we land in.
+However, by definition $N_\infty$ lands in $\{0\}\times BO$ (only relevant for $n=1$).
+It is thus enough to prove that the two maps from $S^{n-1}$ to $BO$ are freely homotopic.

-In \cite{MR948769} Giroux proves that if a Lagrangian has a generating family then the Gauss map is homotopy trivial, which is in no way surprising in our case since $L$ is contractible.
-However, using his explicit null homotopy we will see the needed identification.
-Indeed consider $L \simeq D^n$ maping into $U/O$ and sending the boundary $S^{n-1}$ to the base-point.
-Giroux's null-homotopy is a free null-homotopy of the map from this disc.
-So tracing what happens at the boundary we get a map:
+In \cite{MR948769} Giroux proves that if a Lagrangian has a generating function then the Gauss map is null-homotopic, which is unsurprising here, since $L$ is contractible.
+However, using his explicit null-homotopy we will see the needed identification.
+Indeed, consider $L \simeq D^n$ mapping into $U/O$ and sending the boundary $S^{n-1}$ to the basepoint.
+Giroux's null-homotopy is a free null-homotopy of the map from this disk.
+Tracing what happens at the boundary we get a map: